 - blood in the stool

 - blood in the urine

-- vaginal bleeding (heavy, usually outside of normal menstruation)
+- vaginal bleeding, which is heavy and usually occurs outside of normal menstruation

 - vomiting blood